 * Watch this art demonstration using Amazrock Watercolor Pencils | Watercolor Pencil Tutorial – How to draw a cat

 Unlike most pencils, the colors from an Amazrock watercolor pencil doesn’t fade out over time.
 This guarantees a vibrant look despite exposure to sunlight, moisture, and air.

 You also get the guarantee of an ergonometric grip, ensuring it’ll always be comfortable to use these pencils over a lengthy period.
 The hexagonal body also ensures precision for minute art, which works well with the pencils’ accurate color profile.

 2. Derwent Watercolor Pencils

 Derwent provides some of the top watercolor pencils in the market.
-These watercolor pencils come with natural wood barrels.
-Their watercolor pencils come with soft wax pigments that dissolve well in water.
+These pencils come with natural wood barrels.
+They also come with soft wax pigments that dissolve well in water.

 Derwent Watercolor Pencils are a great choice for artists.
 Derwent provides up to 72 pencil pigments, so you’ll never be short of colors.
 Some colors have a fast drying time, so it may change your process a bit.

 Depending on how you work, you may need to keep applying water and fresh colors.
 Are you looking for an alternative to Faber Castell’s hexagon pencils?
 Derwent is comfortable to hold, easy to sharpen, and can provide neat and finished art.